 Feedlot Registration or Change of Ownership

 Feedlot Construction Permits

-from the Agriculture Stewardship - Land, Water, Livestock - January 2021 Edition:
+Announcements from Agriculture Stewardship - Land, Water, Livestock - March 2021 Edition:

 |Yearly Fee (299 or fewer animal units)||$42.00|

 |Permit Fees for New Construction, Expansion, or Modification:|

 |500-699 animal units||$525.00|